-For supply chains, the future is already here – and success today requires the right set of skills: How 4PL solutions can help.
+For your supply chain, the future is already here, and its success today (and tomorrow) requires the right set of skills: How 4PL solutions can help.

 The Covid-19 pandemic clearly demonstrated that the traditional model of logistics and supply chain management was unable to deal with high levels of uncertainty.
 When accurate forecasting became close to impossible, supply chain managers were left to chase after real-time intelligence.
-This year's experience has highlighted that a very high level of transparency is needed to support on-the-spot decision-making that has become the new norm.
+Recent experience has highlighted that a very high level of transparency is needed to support on-the-spot decision-making that has become the new norm.

 A skills-driven supply chain

-However, this valuable resource, with all the new capabilities supply chain managers are demanding, has to be more than the sum of its technological parts.
-More than ever now, the supply chain needs the right people to make it deliver.
-It requires individuals who can assimilate huge amounts of information rapidly, with real-time problem-solving capabilities, and who can work effectively across silos.
+However, this valuable resource has to be more than the sum of its technological parts.
+Now, more than ever, supply chain orchestration requires the right people to execute.
+This includes individuals who can rapidly assimilate huge amounts of information with real-time problem-solving capabilities, and work effectively across silos.

-This means big thinking, and it requires the right set of skills.
-Traditional supply chain management remains a core part of it.
-A solid end-to-end operational understanding of the supply chain, functional knowledge and market intelligence are as important a priority as ever.
-Understanding the process and related problems in detail, knowing exactly what your options are and having a sense of urgency and the ability to solve complex problems is a must.
-Since coordinating your efforts with others has become crucial, the ability to manage people effectively is now essential.
+This means thinking big, which requires the right set of skills.
+Traditional supply chain management remains a core part of it; a solid end-to-end operational understanding, functional knowledge and market intelligence are as important as ever.
+Understanding the process in detail, knowing exactly what your options are and having the ability to solve complex problems is a must.
+Finally, since you’ll be coordinating your efforts with others, the ability to effectively manage people is essential.

-Analytical skills that can obtain insights and intelligence complement and improve service delivery.
-Knowing where and how to gather, explore, clean up, supplement and read out data makes it possible to detect patterns and extract intelligence.
-Engineering and implementing digital tools and algorithms turn this intelligence into targeted predictions that help supply chain teams to make better-informed decisions.
+Analytical skills that can obtain insights, intelligence and improve service delivery.
+Knowing where and how to gather, analyze, clean up, and supplement data makes it possible to detect patterns and extract intelligence.
+Engineering and implementing digital tools and algorithms turns this intelligence into targeted predictions that help supply chain teams make better-informed decisions.

-Another a highly valuable asset is the ability to design, implement and manage changes in the supply chain, whether involving physical actions, systems or workflow.
+Another a highly valuable asset is the ability to design and manage changes in the supply chain, including manual interventions, systems or workflow.
 Co-coordinating with suppliers, logistics partners and IT teams is a vital part of delivering on commitments.

-In theory, these requirements call for a person with consummate analytical and functional skills, who is also a network engineer, as well as a project manager and a technological innovator.
-They must possess digital dexterity, and a 360-understanding of every component of a supply chain.
+In theory, these requirements drive the need for network engineering, a project management and technical innovation skills.
+Individuals must possess digital dexterity and a 360-understanding of every component of your supply chain.

 Supply chain orchestration

-In practice, these skills are usually brought together not in a single person, but in a team that covers all the capabilities required.
-Such a skilled group can deliver results, with support from digital solutions to automate repetitive tasks, collate multiple data and prompt timely action.
+In practice, these skills are usually brought together in a supply chain management team that covers all the capabilities required.
+Such a skilled group can deliver results with support from digital solutions to automate repetitive tasks, collate multiple data sets, and prompt timely action.

-This is where the team of specialists that underpins the control tower comes into its own - a combination of intellectual capability and practical expertise.
+This is where the control tower team of specialists comes into its own - a combination of intellectual capability and practical expertise.
 You can compare it to the interaction of members of an orchestra performing a piece of music.
-Soloists and ensemble players with mastery of different instruments are called on by the conductor to provide their contributions at just the right moment to create a harmonious whole.
-Ensuring a supply chain delivers is not so different, drawing on the skills and disciplines available to compose comprehensive solutions and address issues as they arise.
+Soloists and ensemble players, each with a mastery of different instruments, are called on by the conductor to provide their contributions at just the right moment, creating a harmonious whole.
+Ensuring that a supply chain delivers is not so different.
+One must draw on the skills and disciplines available to compose comprehensive solutions and address issues as they arise.

-Another example: Kuehne+Nagel worked with a longstanding client, a leading imaging solutions and technology group, to review its complete inbound supply chain, involving shipments all over the world.
+Kuehne+Nagel worked with a longstanding client (a leading imaging solutions and technology group) to review its entire inbound supply chain, involving shipments all over the world.
 By identifying and evaluating areas for possible improvement, as well as any potential risks, we were able to lower costs by 17%, but also reduce lead times and the number of containers used, shrinking the client's carbon footprint.